SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

    :widths: 40,60

    "restart=""[true/false]""", "Enables repetition of the proces after the package has been created (e.g. in order to recreate the package after manual deletion."
-   "site=""[Packaging site Name]""", "Defines on which packaging site the operation is to be carried out.
+   "site=""[Packaging site Name]""", "Defines on which packaging site the operation will be carried out.
 If this attribute is not set, a parameter type ""Packetierungssite" has to contain the information needed."
    "indexFilter=""[true|false]""", "Enables the imposal of a copying restriction if multiple processes are defined."
    "indexFilterPreselected=""[true/false]""", "Enables preselection of different check boxes."
    "title=""[String]""", "Enables the possibility to change the name of the button."